 First I tried creating a dictionary of states based on all the snake positions and trail formats.
-Although it worked, because of the high number of states, it was necessary to let the code train for a very long time.
-Since this project was intended to give a fast explanation and to show a fast result to the user (and the results are not saved across sessions), this way to save states was not the best approach.
+Although it worked, as a result of the high number of states, it was necessary to let the code train for a very long time.
+Since this project was intended to give a fast explanation and to show a fast result to the user (and the results are not saved across sessions), this way to save states in the dictionary was not the best approach.

-To work around this limitation, the tail got a fixed size and the dictionary of states is based only in the relative position of the fruit to the head of the snake and the relative position of the last tail section to the head of the snake.
+To work around this limitation, the dictionary of states is based only in the relative position of the fruit to the head of the snake and the relative position of the last tail section to the head of the snake.

-In this way, the dictionary of states store the name like this:
+In this way, the dictionary of states stores the name like this:

 If you want to test this algorithm with a full set of states, you can clone the project on GitHub and change a few lines to see how it behaves.

-- Q-Learning-Python-Example (an implementation of Q-Learning for the game “Catch the Ball”, which I used to understand the algorithm steps)
+Q-Learning-Python-Example by Hasan Iqbal: an implementation of Q-Learning for the game “Catch the Ball”, which I used to understand the algorithm steps.